Spokane Transit Authority: 1980s: Reorganization into regional system

 In 1980, a municipal corporation was created to administer mass transit services for a new public transportation benefit area (PTBA).
 The new PTBA represented a shift in funding and operational model of Spokane Transit System from a city model to a regional model.
 Due to rapid inflation in the late 1970s and early 1980s, the flat $1 city tax on households that had funded Spokane Transit System was no longer keeping up with the rising costs of its era.
 The household tax model had another major disadvantage; because the tax depended on the quantity of households within the tax boundaries, its revenues would only increase with the construction of new households.
 Meanwhile, most residential growth was occurring outside Spokane city limits.
 Furthermore, the flat tax on households had been viewed by some as a very regressive tax.

 An election was held on March 10, 1981, to determine the future of public transportation in the Spokane region.
 The election measure, which passed and was subsequently implemented the following month of April 1981, replaced the $1 tax on households within Spokane city limits with a 0.3% sales tax to be applied throughout the public transportation benefit area.
 The shift in the transit agency's funding and administrative model was not isolated to Spokane.
 Many other cities and regions in Washington state including the cities of Vancouver and Tacoma, as well as King County, Pierce County, Snohomish County, and Clark County had already shifted from a city household tax model to a county-wide transit system funded by sales tax.

 In addition to adapting its funding model to reflect the current economic times, the shift to a regional model allowed the transit agency to heavily increase bus service to areas beyond Spokane city limits.
-Prior to the election, service outside city limits was scarce, despite the areas already falling within the public transportation benefit area.
+Prior to the election, service outside city limits was limited, since no tax subsidies were collected outside the city limits.

 The restructured system operated under three branches; Spokane Transit Authority for Regional Transportation (START) was the administrative body, the Spokane Transit System (STS) name remained for the fixed route bus operation, and Spokane Area Special Transportation Agency (SASTA) operated the paratransit services.
 The three names were unified about one and half years later in September 1982 under the Spokane Transit Authority name and brand.
 The name change officially took effect on September 23, 1982, after the START Board passed a resolution renaming the municipal corporation to Spokane Transit Authority.

+In September 1989, Spokane Transit opened the Valley Transit Center, an off-street passenger facility located on 4th Avenue at University Road in Spokane Valley, featuring a large passenger island with covered seating.
+The facility included a park and ride lot among other amenities.